The generosity of one Gold Coast man and his family is changing the lives of many more poor, disadvantaged, or at-risk children in Nepal.

 When he received the profile of eight-year-old orphan Rajendra Gautam, he had no idea how many lives that little boy would grow up to change.

-children Josh, 17, and Nicole, 14, were welcomed into Rajendra’s own family.
+Peter, Fiona, and their two children Josh, 17, and Nicole, 14, were welcomed into Rajendra’s own family.
 “I went away from Australia with a wife, a son and a daughter, and I came back with three daughters-in-law, a granddaughter, two sons-in-law and a grandfather, you know?”

 Now in his thirties and with a doctorate in theology, a masters in sociology, and a degree in business administration, Rajendra is the director of his own aid organisation, 3 Angels Nepal (3AN).
 3AN runs three children’s homes, an anti-trafficking program, a Safe Haven for girls at risk, a brand new school, and a radio program to share health and spiritual messages – and they’re just getting started.